National Lampoon's Christmas Vacation poster

 Narrative Framework

-This structural analysis employs a 15-point narrative structure framework that maps key story moments.
+This structural analysis employs systematic plot point analysis that identifies crucial turning points.
 By mapping National Lampoon's Christmas Vacation against these established plot points, we can identify how Jeremiah S. Chechik utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish National Lampoon's Christmas Vacation within the comedy genre.

 Jeremiah S. Chechik's Structural Approach